Neighborhood Alert Center History

 The proposals were evaluated by a selection committee comprised of representatives from Little Rock Fighting Back, Neighborhoods and Planning, the Little Rock Police Department; and, one (1) representative each from the two (2) coalitions of neighborhoods, provided that their representatives were from neighborhoods outside the designated boundaries of the six (6) targeted neighborhoods.
 The selection committee ranked the proposals and submitted recommendations to the Little Rock City Board of Directors.
 In August 1994, the Board of Directors chose the proposals for the South of Roosevelt (South End) area, the Western Hills (Westwood) area and the American Manor (Upper Baseline) area.
 By February 1995, the Upper Baseline Alert Center and the Westwood Alert Center were opened.
 Complications in site acquisition in the south of Roosevelt area delayed the opening of the South End Alert Center.

-Today, cities are often faced with an incredible array of complex issues but have limited resources to address them.
+Today, cities are often faced with an incredible array of complex issues; however, they have limited resources to address them.
 As a result, innovative, non-traditional and collaborative approaches must be employed by local governments and their residents if they are to meet and solve these problems head on.
 That is what happened in Little Rock, Arkansas, with the implementation of the Neighborhood Alert Center System.